jandelgado/jled/README.md

 ## Usage

-First the LED object is constructed and configured, then the state is updated with subsequent calls to the `Update()` method, typically from the `loop()` function.
+First, the LED object is constructed and configured, then the state is updated with subsequent calls to the `Update()` method, typically from the `loop()` function.
 While the effect is active, `Update` returns `true`, otherwise `false`.

-The constructor takes the pin, to which the LED is connected to as only argument.
+The constructor takes the pin, to which the LED is connected to as the only argument.
 Further configuration of the LED object is done using a fluent interface, e.g. `JLed led = JLed(13).Breathe(2000).DelayAfter(1000).Repeat(5)`.
-See examples section below for further details.
+See the examples section below for further details.

 ### Effects